 It is nevertheless common understanding of the Standing Committee that after the date of application of Directive 94/9/EC, both electrical and non-electrical equipment used in machinery having a potentially explosive atmosphere inside must comply with Directive 94/9/EC.
-This position is also reflected in the Machinery Directive 2006/42/EC.
+This position is also reflected in the revised Machinery Directive.